oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 ==================

 The data source name parameter ``dsn`` of :meth:`oracledb.connect()` and :meth:`oracledb.create_pool()` is the Oracle Database connection string that identifies which database service to connect to.
-The ``dsn`` string can be one of:
+The ``dsn`` value can be one of Oracle's naming methods:

-* An Oracle Easy Connect string
-* An Oracle Net Connect Descriptor string
+* An Oracle :ref:`Easy Connect <easyconnect>` string
-* A Net Service Name mapping to a connect descriptor
+* A :ref:`Net Service Name <netservice>` mapping to a connect descriptor
+* An Oracle Net :ref:`Connect Descriptor <conndescriptor>`
+* An :ref:`LDAP URL <ldapurl>`

+Connection strings used for JDBC and Oracle SQL Developer need to be altered to be usable as the ``dsn`` value, see :ref:`jdbcconnstring`.

-For more information about naming methods, see `Oracle Net Service Reference
+For more information about naming methods, see the `Database Net Services Administrator's Guide
 <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=GUID-E5358DEA-D619-4B7B-A799-3D2F802500F1>`__.

 .. _easyconnect: